NilFoundation/ton-cryptography-subgovernance-template/README.md

 [ZK](https://github.com/NilFoundation/crypto3-zk) module.
 Then you can use byte-serialized output of the 'prove' function as input to the instruction in your lscs (a.k.a. smart contract).

-The =nil;Crypto3 Blueprint zk-SNARK library is a powerful library for defining circuits, generating & verifying proofs.
+The =nil; Crypto3 Blueprint zk-SNARK library is a powerful library for defining circuits, generating & verifying proofs.
-It can be hard to get a sense of how to use it in practice, so please follow [the tutorial](https://github.com/NilFoundation/crypto3-blueprint) providing a sense of the high-level components of =nil;Crypto3 Blueprint and how to use it concretely, as well as how to connect the proofs to FreeTON lscs.
+It can be hard to get a sense of how to use it in practice, so please follow [the tutorial](https://github.com/NilFoundation/crypto3-blueprint) providing a sense of the high-level components of =nil; Crypto3 Blueprint and how to use it concretely, as well as how to connect the proofs to FreeTON lscs.

 ## Serializing verification keys and proofs